What is Glioblastoma

 Additionally, both memories are biochemically distinct and could be separately affected by the tumor volume.
-Long-term memory demands gene expression and protein production to determine the cognitive decline by tumor size.[70, 71] In contrast, short-term memory still needs further investigation to know how tumor size can cause memory impairment.
+Long-term memory demands gene expression and protein production to determine the cognitive decline by tumor size.[70, 71] In contrast, short-term memory still needs further investigation into how tumor size can cause memory impairment.

 Nevertheless, the cognitive impairment may be caused by other mechanisms such as permeation and incorporation of tumor cells into neuronal pressure or excretion of certain features.[52, 72] This process does not consider The U87MG tumor; hence it didn’t show cognitive decay through permeation and/or incorporation into the neuronal circuitry.

 The hippocampus part is involved in determining the above process through the presence of neuronal pressure.
-Although the OR test hasn’t been applied effectively in defining the memory impairments through the hippocampus as with the MWM due to the acquiring learn and practice skills of rats, OR can define the cognitive impairments of the compression of hippocampus brain structure through certain factors.
+Although the OR test hasn’t been applied effectively in defining the memory impairments through the hippocampus as with the MWM due to rats’ acquiring learning and practice skills, OR can define the cognitive impairments of the compression of hippocampus brain structure through certain factors.

 Soluble molecules such as neurotransmitters, cytokines, and growth factors are produced by tumor cells.
-Furthermore, glutamate, an example of neurotransmitters, is linked with excitotoxicity released in large quantities by neoplasm cells, which enhances neurodegeneration.
+Furthermore, an example of neurotransmitters, glutamate, is linked with excitotoxicity released in large quantities by neoplasm cells, enhancing neurodegeneration.
 Additionally, a cytokine associated with the glioma permeation called monocyte chemoattractant protein-1 (MCP-1) is linked to adjust hippocampal role and learning.[75, 76]

-The diagnosis of glioblastoma was utilized in different ways such as neurological tests, neuroimaging methods, microvascular hyperplasia, and pseudopalisading necrosis.
+Glioblastoma diagnosis was utilized in different ways, such as neurological tests, neuroimaging methods, microvascular hyperplasia, and pseudopalisading necrosis.
 The traditional therapies for this brain tumor, such as surgical resection and chemo-radiotherapy, were not showing a promising outcome for glioblastoma patients over time.

 However, precision medicine is essential for finding a robust treatment against different neurodegenerative disorders such as Alzheimer’s (AD), frontotemporal dementia (FTD), and cancer.

 On the other hand, the Preclinical glioblastoma mouse models were applied to study and analyze the glioblastoma features and the genetic biochemical role of glioblastoma in human brain tissues.
-Object Recognition (OR) behavioral protocol is considered an easy and straightforward test for the nude mice in measuring the cognitive impairments (learning and memory), tumor progression, and behavioral change.
+Object Recognition (OR) behavioral protocol is considered an easy and straightforward test for nude mice to measure cognitive impairments (learning and memory), tumor progression, and behavioral change.

-The Morris Water Maze (MWM) has also been used to identify the cognitive decay at the hippocampus brain part on rats, as needing further learning and training skills.
+The Morris Water Maze (MWM) has also been used to identify the hippocampus brain’s cognitive decay in rats, as needing further learning and training skills.